NftTopBest/buiders-space-fevm-lighthouse/demo-text.md

 ## desc

-I will show you the great view on the beach.
+I will show you a great view of the beach.

 ## detail

-A beach is a landform alongside a body of water which consists of loose particles.
-The particles composing a beach are typically made from rock, such as sand, gravel, shingle, pebbles, etc., or biological sources, such as mollusc shells or coralline algae.
-Sediments settle in different densities and structures, depending on the local wave action and weather, creating different textures, colors and gradients or layers of material.
+A beach is a landform alongside a body of water that consists of loose particles.
+The particles composing a beach are typically made from rock, such as sand, gravel, shingle, pebbles, etc., or biological sources, such as mollusk shells or coralline algae.
+Sediments settle in different densities and structures, depending on the local wave action and weather, creating different textures, colors, and gradients or layers of material.

-## title
+## post title

 Great view here! the island I live

-## desc
+## post desc

-It's beautiful, right? require 2 nft to unlock the great view more content
+It's beautiful, right? require 2 NFT to unlock the great view more content

 ## encrypted content